Country of origin: cambodia

 [i] What year did they go to live in Cambodia?

-[r][My parents] were in their forties.
-I had not yet been born.
+[r] [My parents] were in their forties.
+I wasn’t born yet.

-[i] Your parents went to Cambodia?
+[i] Did your parents go to Cambodia?

-[i] Where do you belong?
+[i] What place do you come in?

 [r] Yes.